annomroot/r-mail/README.md

     python tmail.py

    to run T-mail , and follow on-screen instructions.\
-   You can type help in username field to explore things inside this tool.
+   You can type help in username field to explore things inside this tool.\

+=--[ USAGE ]----------------------------------------=\

+Settings
+>To update settings type `python tmail.py pref`

+Options
+>You can pass username and domain like this `python rmail.py -u your_username -d domain`

 =--[ NOTICE ]---------------------------------------=